DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 - "Skip the work you don't need" by taking advantage of a dependency manager.
 There was a video that covered a bit of `make`, and you were asked to experiment with `targets`.
 - Invest in _efficient_ reproducibility to scale up projects with confidence.

-This last concept was not addressed directly, but we hope that the small exercise of seeing rebuilds in action got you thinking about projects that might have much more lengthly steps (e.g., several downloads or geo-processing tasks that take hours instead of seconds).
+This last concept was not addressed directly, but we hope that the small exercise of seeing rebuilds in action got you thinking about projects that might have much more lengthy steps (e.g., several downloads or geo-processing tasks that take hours instead of seconds).

 ### What's ahead in pipelines II

 In this training, the focus will be on conventions and best practices for making better, smarter pipelines for USGS Data Science projects.
 You'll learn new things here that will help you refine your knowledge from the first class and put it into practice.
 Let's get started!

-:keyboard: Activity: Add collaborators and close this issue to get started.
+:keyboard: Activity: Add collaborators to get started.

 As with pipelines I, please invite a few collaborators to your repository so they can easily comment and review in the future.
-In the :gear: Settings widget at the top of your repo, select "Manage access" (or use [this shortcut link]({{ repoUrl }}/settings/access)).
+In the :gear: Settings widget at the top of your repo, select "Manage access".
 Go ahead and invite your course instructor.
 It should look something like this:
 ![add some friends](https://user-images.githubusercontent.com/2349007/81471981-c0094900-91ba-11ea-93b0-0ffd31ec4ea9.png)

-:bulb: Tip: Throughout this course, I, the Learning Lab Bot, will reply and direct you to the next step each time you complete an activity.
-But sometimes I'm _too_ fast when I :hourglass_flowing_sand: give you a reply, and occasionally you'll need to refresh the current GitHub page to see it.
-Please be patient, and let my human (your designated course instructor) know if I seem to have become completely stuck.

 <hr>